LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

     -   However, larsoft uses it extensively and sometimes makes contributions to the code.
     -   Any changes beyond those required by a new release of art, genie, or geant4 must be approved.

-Build mu distributions ( mu2e should take this over)(#Build-mu-distributions-mu2e-should-take-this-over)
+Build mu distributions ( mu2e should take this over)
 -----------------------------------------------------------------------------------------------------------

 -   The mu distribution is basically an art distribution with a few additional products.
 -   The distribution is built when requested.
 -   Found on a branch of build-framework

-Build nutools releases and the nu or nulite distributions.(#Build-nutools-releases-and-the-nu-or-nulite-distributions)
+Build nutools releases and the nu or nulite distributions.
 -------------------------------------------------------------------------------------------------------------------------

     Erica will talk to Laura Fields about Robert Hatcher building nutools